The Ford Family Foundation Residency For Oregon Visual Artists

-ADMISSIONS: Residents are chosen by a rotating panel of professionals in the arts.
+ADMISSIONS: Residents are chosen by a panel of professionals in the arts.
 Final awards of residencies are at the discretion of the Djerassi Program.

-NOTIFICATION: Notification of the status of your application will be by September 1, 2013.
+NOTIFICATION: Notification of the status of your application will be by September 1, 2014.

-RESIDENCY SESSIONS:There are 7 residency sessions each 30 days long from mid-March through mid-November.
+RESIDENCY SESSIONS:There are 6 residency sessions each 29 days long from mid-April through mid-November.
 No shorter or partial residencies are offered.
-Session 4 (July) is for *Scientific Delirium Madness* only.
+Session 3 (July 6 - August 3) is for *Scientific Delirium Madness* only.

-- April 15 - May 14
+- April 13 - May 11

-- May 20 - June 18
+- May 18 - June 15

-- July 1 - July 30 *Scientific Delirium Madness*
+- July 6- August 3 *Scientific Delirium Madness*

-- August 5 - September 3
+- August 10 - September 7

-- September 9 - October 8
+- September 14 - October 1

-- October 14 - November 12
+- October 19 - November 16

-Session 4, July 1- July 30 * Scientific Delirium Madness*, a special initiative of Djerassi Program in collaboration with LEONARDO/ISAST.
-Djerassi will host 6 scientists and 6 creative artists whose work explores the continuum of art and science for a special 30 day residency.
-If your work is informed or grounded by biology, physics, mathematics, geology, chemistry, agriculture or environmental science, please INCLUDE Session 4 among your prioritized session choices.
+For the disciplines of visual arts, media arts, literature, music composition, and choreography, if your work is informed or grounded by biology, physics, mathematics, geology, chemistry, agriculture or environmental science, please INCLUDE Session 3 among your prioritized session choices.
 Residents during this session are expected to participate in the Annual Open House AND may be asked to share their experience in an academic-style conference.
-IF YOUR WORK IS NOT TIED TO SCIENCE, PLEASE DO NOT SELECT SESSION 4.
+IF YOUR WORK IS NOT TIED TO SCIENCE, PLEASE DO NOT SELECT SESSION 3.

 FEES: A nonrefundable processing fee of $45 is required with each application.
 Media uploads are inlcuded in this fee.
 The fee is to be paid by credit card at the end of the on-line application process in slideroom.